 Old Egyptian Courthouse

+Next on this list of things to do in New Orleans, it’s the Old Egyptian Courthouse.
 Built in 1834, this original courthouse and prison is an amazing example of the Egyptian Revival trend that gained significant traction in the 19th century.
 So, architecture buffs unite and be sure to pay this place a visit!

 Next on my list of things to do in New Orleans, it’s Congo Square.
 Just a short walk from the French Quarter is the unassuming Congo Square.